veerdoshi/JoblessNoMore/README.md

 # JoblessNoMore

 A web application built with FastAPI (backend) and Next.js (frontend).
+Supabase is used for authentication and database.

+To run this application, create a free Supabase project.

 ## Project Structure